 Our Admission policies have changed.
-Please carefully read the following:.
+Please carefully read the following:

 - We are well on our way to our goal of increasing the save rate from 36% in 2017 to 90% by the year 2023, but cannot achieve it alone.
 Shelters are stressful environments for your pet.
 They may exhibit behaviors in a shelter they do not exhibit at home, which makes it harder for them to be adopted.
-Please make every effort to re-home your animal on your own.
+Please make every effort to re-home your animal first.

 Pets are members of the family.
 With many millions of companion animals surrendered to animal shelters each year, and countless stray animals roaming our streets, giving up a companion animal is not a decision to be taken lightly.
 If circumstances arise that prohibit you from caring for your pet, there may be options for you to consider before relinquishing your pet.